 Berserker

-Why it’s Meta: Highest bleed damage in game, great AoE, essential for late-game content.
+Why it’s Meta: Highest bleed damage in the game, great AoE, essential for late-game content.

 S+ Tier – Elite Units